Hindustan Construction Company

-Hindustan Construction Company Limited (HCC) is an Indian Engineering, Procurement, Construction, and Project Management companies.
-It is headquartered in Mumbai.
-HCC was founded by Industrialist Seth Walchand Hirachand in 1926.
+Hindustan Construction Company Limited (HCC) is an Indian multinational engineering and construction company headquartered in Mumbai, Maharashtra, India.
+The company was founded by Industrialist Seth Walchand Hirachand in 1926.

 HCC has executed a majority of India’s landmark infrastructure projects, including 29% of India’s hydropower capacity, over 65% of India’s nuclear power generation capacity, 3,800 km of roads and expressways, 375 bridges and 337 km of complex tunnelling.

-Ajit Gulabchand is Chairman and Managing Director of HCC.
-Arjun Dhawan is Executive Vice Chairman.
+Ajit Gulabchand is the current Chairman of the company while Arjun Dhawan is the Vice Chairman and Managing Director.